RedIron78/vscode-ai-dev-team/COMPLETE-GUIDE.md

 5. Navigate to your project folder, then the "extension" folder, select `vscode-ai-dev-team-0.1.0.vsix`
 6. Click "Install"

-### macOS Installation
+### macOS Installation (Manual)

-Follow these steps to install the VS Code AI Dev Team extension on macOS:
+Follow these steps to install the VS Code AI Dev Team extension on macOS manually:

 #### Step 1: Install Required Software